 Should I Use Organic Tomatoes?

 Yes!
-Tomatoes are a big part of the Environmental Working Group's Dirty Dozen report of 2022.
+Tomatoes are a big part of the Environmental Working Group's Dirty Dozen Report of 2023.
 Because they're so sweet, tomatoes are a heavily sprayed crop.
 Organic tomatoes are definitely worth the additional expense.
 Please wash them well before consuming them.

 What's a Good Alternative For Tortilla Chips?

-I like to eat Pico de Gallo with cut up bell peppers, or as I call them Raw Bell Pepper Cups.
-Cut the peppers in half, scoop out their insides and slice lengthwise and then crosswise.
+I like to eat Pico de Gallo with cut-up bell peppers, or as I call them Faux Corn Chips.
+Cut the peppers in half, scoop out their insides, and slice lengthwise and then crosswise.
 You'll get eight pepper "cups" from each bell pepper.
 It's not a tortilla, but it's grain-free, free of moldy corn, and a delicious fresh option.

-Pico de Gallo can be stored overnight in a stainless steel, glass, or ceramic bowl and covered with plastic wrap.
+Pico de Gallo can be stored overnight in a glass bowl covered with plastic wrap.
 It will remain fresh for two or three days.

 What to Serve with Pico de Gallo